 I'm an illustrator and writer, living in Brooklyn, NY.
-My most recent children's picture book is JUST A DUCK?
-(2015), a companion to HEY, DUCK!
-(2013), both published by Random House.
+My latest children's picture book is SLEEPOVER DUCK!
+(2018), a companion to JUST A DUCK?
+(2015) and HEY, DUCK!
+(2013), all published by Random House.
 I also illustrated THE YELLOW TUTU, written by Kirsten Bramsen, (Random House, 2009).

 A scribbly route